The architecture of Zagreb

-The prosperity of Baroque and neo-classical architecture left a mark on Zagreb that will always remind its citizens of that era but many cultural and political things started to take place in Zagreb with the dawn of the 20th century.
+The prosperity of Baroque and neo-classical architecture left a mark on Zagreb that will always remind its citizens of that era.
+However, many cultural and political things started to take place in Zagreb with the dawn of the 20th century.

-The historic events of the 20th century transformed the map of the world and left a mark on the lives of citizens of Zagreb.
-In 1918, after World War I, Croatia severed all bonds with the Austro-Hungarian Monarchy and became a part of the Kingdom of Serbs, Croats and Slovenes, a new state formed by the south Slav peoples.
-The population of Zagreb increased and new districts emerged in the eastern and western parts of the city, while impressive residences were built in the foothills of Sljeme.
-In this early part of the 20th century, Zagreb developed close links with other European centers of art, culture, and science.
+The historical events of the 20th century transformed the map of the world and left a mark on the lives of the citizens of Zagreb.
+In 1918, after World War I, Croatia severed all bonds with the Austro-Hungarian Monarchy and became a part of the Kingdom of Serbs, Croats, and Slovenes, a new state formed by the south Slav peoples.
+The population of Zagreb increased, and new districts emerged in the eastern and western parts of the city, while impressive residences were built in the foothills of Sljeme.
+In the early 20th century, Zagreb developed close links with other European art, culture, and science centers.

-It was at this point that the first radio station in this part of Europe began to broadcast; the Zagreb Stock Exchange opened; the first automatic telephone exchange was built, as well as the city’s first skyscraper.
+At this point, the first radio station in this part of Europe began to broadcast; the Zagreb Stock Exchange opened; the first automatic telephone exchange was built, as well as the city’s first skyscraper.

 Modern times continued to change the everyday life of local citizens until the outbreak of World War II.
 After the war, Croatia, with Zagreb as its capital, became one of the six republics of Yugoslavia.
 The post-war years lead to the further expansion of the city.
-It finally spread over the south bank of the river Sava with the construction of residential blocks.
+It finally spread over the south bank of the river Sava by constructing residential blocks.

-For centuries, the Sava had been flooding the valley while protecting citizens from medieval invasion and serving as a link to distant lands.
+For centuries, the Sava had been flooding the valley while protecting citizens from medieval invasion and as a link to distant lands.
 From the mid-20th century, it became the border between the old town of Zagreb and Novi Zagreb.
 Today there are twelve bridges connecting north and south, new and old.
-The Zagreb Fair, a venue for international business conventions, moved across to the south bank of the river.
-Pleso airport was built in the valley; around town, office blocks sprang up, along with a new National and University Library.
+The Zagreb Fair, a venue for international business conventions, moved across to the river’s south bank.
+Pleso airport was built in the valley; office blocks sprang up around town, along with a new National and University Library.